 In April of 2016, the band announced that they would be creating the first official soundtrack to the immensely popular zombie apocalypse-themed board game, Zombies!!!.
 “I’m a big fan of Zombies!!!,” said Edward Douglas.
 “With the game celebrating its 15th anniversary in 2016, it seemed like the perfect time to undertake this project.
 We’re working closely with the Twilight team to create something that really enhances their players’ gaming experience.
 I think album will also resonate with our fans in the Halloween and haunted house industries.”
 “Musically, it will be interesting to work in a modern setting,” added Gavin Goszka.
 “Most of our albums have been set in the Victorian and early 20th century, so this will definitely be something different and exciting for us and our fans.”
 In addition to releasing the Zombies!!! soundtrack in September of 2016, the band also reissued their gothic instrumental classic, Realm of Shadows.
 Raven’s Hollow: Realm of Shadows Reissue features the original recordings with a new introductory track and a previously unreleased bonus track from the original recording sessions.

 In 2017, Midnight Syndicate celebrated their 20th anniversary with a return to Cedar Point’s HalloWeekends for another wildly successful incarnation of their Midnight Syndicate Live! show.
-The band is returning to the park this year with a brand new show entitled Midnight Syndicate: Conspiracy of Shadows.
+The following year, they returned with a brand new live show entitled Midnight Syndicate: Conspiracy of Shadows.
 The new show featured some of their most involved storytelling and advanced production to date helping to continue their string of successful runs at the iconic amusement park.

 Linfaldia Records (BMI), a division of Entity Productions, Inc.